GoogleCloudPlatform/google-cloud-ops-agents-puppet/test/README.md

 Packer will require access to Google APIs.
 This [guide provides](https://cloud.google.com/build/docs/building/build-vm-images-with-packer) examples on how to setup your working environment.

+Packer is used to build Linux images once.
+These images will be deployed by CI to speed up the test process and avoid inconsistency issues with apt / yum repositories.
+Windows images are built manually, but stored in the same manner.

+The project being used for CI deployments should have read access to these images.

 ### Linux

 Packer is used to "bake" `puppet` and `gcloud sdk` into base images.
 Using base images allows tests to be repeatable, reliable, fast.